English Language Requirements

 If English is not your native language, you will need to submit documentation that indicates your level of English proficiency.

-UNE accepts several methods of English proficiency.
-You will meet the minimum standards for English proficiency at UNE by demonstrating one of the following:
+UNE undergraduate admissions accepts several methods of English proficiency.
+You will meet the minimum standards for English proficiency at UNE by demonstrating one of the below.

 |IELTS (International English Language Testing System)||Overall Band 6.0 or higher|